Flufive/LinkedListUtils/Documentation.md

 ```

 ### Parameters
--head: The head node of the sorted linked list.
+- head: The head node of the sorted linked list.

 ### Type Parameters
--T: The type of values stored in the linked list.
+- T: The type of values stored in the linked list.

 ### Return
 The head of the updated sorted linked list.